City tower & old town hall

 Worth knowing

-The city tower was built between 1442 and 1450 under Frederick IV, when Innsbruck slowly but surely began to develop into the leading city in Tyrol.
+The symbolic sign of civic pride in the town charter was not built until later.
+The city tower was built between 1442 and 1450 during the reign of Frederick IV.
+Innsbruck was now a royal seat.
 The increasingly wealthy citizens of Innsbruck and the sovereign wanted to demonstrate their new-found self-confidence.
-In 1560, the bulky tower was topped with an onion-domed roof, the so-called Augsburg bonnet.
-This form was very fashionable, as Augsburg was one of the most important cities in Europe at the time as the home and business centre of the merchant family of Jakob Fugger.
+In 1560, the bulky tower was topped off with an onion-shaped roof, the so-called Augsburg bonnet.
+This shape was very fashionable, as Augsburg was one of the most important cities in Europe at the time as the home and business centre of the merchant family Jakob Fuggers.
+Skilfully crafted copper gargoyles in the shape of dolphins cavort beneath the bonnet.

 But the city tower was not just an expression of Innsbruck's vanity.
-On the ground floor was the bread bank, a joint sales outlet for all Innsbruck bakers under the supervision of the city authorities.
-On the first floor was a prison.
+There was a prison on the first floor.
 From the platform above, the tower guard had to keep an eye out for danger, monitor the city and, above all, sound the alarm in the event of a fire.
 Another task of the tower guard was to announce the time.
 Unlike today, not every citizen had a watch on their wrist.
 The special thing about time in the Middle Ages was that it was different in every village.
 Innsbruck had a different time to Hall or Schwaz.
 It was only with industrialisation and the railway that a synchronised understanding of time became important.
 Service and timetables made it necessary to reinvent time.

-Today's town hall with its offices is located in Maria-Theresien-Straße, where the city administration, catering and shopping facilities are combined in a covered gallery to form a kind of modern citizens' forum.
-The city tower offers a great opportunity to view the old town from above.
+Despite several design attempts in the second half of the 19th century, the expansion of the Old Town Hall within the historic city centre failed due to a lack of space.
+The New Town Hall with its offices has been located in Maria-Theresien-Straße since 1897, where the city administration, catering and shopping facilities are combined in a covered gallery to form a kind of modern citizens' forum.
+The city tower offers the opportunity to view the old town from above.
 At a height of 55 metres, you can feel like a medieval tower guard and look out over the entire old town.
-Especially the view of Helblinghaus und Goldenes Dachl and the Nordkette mountain range in the background provide the backdrop for a very special photo.
+Especially the view of Helblinghaus und Goldenes Dachl and the Nordkette mountain range in the background form the backdrop for this very special photo.

 Big City Life in early Innsbruck